![]() |

 and walk the same route everyday.

 The total population of cassowaries in Australia is estimated to be around the 1500, they are endangered and declared a protected species.
-The main problems for them are;
+The main problems for them are; - loss of habitat through clearing for

 residential settlement and agricultural expansion (nowadays